Skip to main content

 Under dashboards you will find all the default dashboards of kube-prometheus-stack that give you tons of information on the health of your cluster plus one for monitoring gateway metrics.
 This will be empty until you have deployed any gateways which is the next step.

-You can initialise the gateway cluster with the default configuration files and directory layout by running the initialization script from the repository root:
+You can initialize the gateway cluster with the default configuration files and directory layout by running the initialization script from the repository root:

 bash scripts/init-cluster.sh gateway [optional-suffix] [--provider ovh|hetzner]